 Sal Carrera is the Director of Development.
 Carrera oversees the short-term and long-term fundraising strategies for the station, including membership, major gifts, corporate partnerships, planned giving, grants and other philanthropic efforts.
 He is also responsible for cultivating funder relationships with individuals, corporations and foundations looking to support Vegas PBS in various areas including corporate underwriting, productions, educational workshops, emergency communications, capital equipment and more.
 Prior to Vegas PBS, Carrera worked for a large media company in Santa Monica, CA, Las Vegas, NV, and Denver, CO, in various capacities including research and local and national sales.
 For over a decade, he blended that love for broadcasting with education and led an innovative K-12 public school outreach model in ten languages designed to engage parents through events, web streaming, social media, radio, television and newspaper.
 Carrera is originally from Carpentaria, California, where he attended Cate High School and later, the University of California, Santa Barbara.

-Brandon Merrill is the Business and Finance Manager.
+Brandon Merrill is the Fiscal Management Director.
 Merrill is responsible for all aspects of fiscal management including budgeting, financial reporting, grant management and compliance with the Corporation for Public Broadcasting (CPB).
 He has worked in both the private and public sector with a significant understanding of both GASB and FASB reporting.
 Merrill graduated from Southern Utah University with a bachelor’s degree in Accounting and continued his education at Arizona State University, receiving his Master of Business Administration.
 He has been with Vegas PBS since 2011 and with the Clark County School District since 2005.
 Merrill and his wife are the lucky parents to six beautiful daughters and one son.
 He enjoys spending time with his family, being in the outdoors, being actively involved with his community and church, and seems to always be working on a home improvement project.